bheisler/cargo-criterion/README.md

 ### Goals

 - cargo-criterion seeks to improve iteration time for Criterion-rs benchmarks.
 By moving functionality into a separate executable which can be installed once and reused, Criterion-rs can shrink - meaning less code to compile and link into the benchmarks themselves.
 - Because cargo-criterion can oversee the whole benchmark process from beginning to end, it's better placed to deliver features that would be difficult to implement in Criterion-rs.
+These include:
+    - Machine-readable output
+    - Tracking benchmarked performance over time

 ### Contributing